MaxBlack214/LIO/README.md

 ```
 Then, prepare a folder to store your SQL files.

 - `num_sql` should be set to the total number of SQL files in your folder.
+  Here, `200` refers to the number of SQL queries processed per iteration.

 Run the program with the following command:

 ```bash